-How the UK will uphold environmental standards if there's a no-deal Brexit.
+How the UK will uphold environmental standards from 1 January 2021.
 These include standards in waste, air quality, water, and protection of habitats and species.

-Some environmental legislation will stay the same and some will be adapted so that environmental standards will be maintained if there’s a no-deal Brexit.
+Some environmental legislation will stay the same and some will be adapted so that environmental standards will be maintained from 1 January 2021.

 What will stay the same

-The UK government is committed to maintaining environmental standards and international obligations after exit day.
+The UK government is committed to maintaining environmental standards and international obligations from 1 January 2021.
 The UK will continue its aim set out in the 25 Year Environment Plan to be the first generation to leave the natural environment in a better state than it inherited it.

-Existing EU environmental laws will continue to operate in UK law as part of the EU Withdrawal Act 2018.
-The following will also not change:
+Existing EU environmental laws will continue to operate in UK law.
+The following will also continue:

 - the UK’s legal framework for enforcing domestic environmental legislation by UK regulatory bodies or court systems

 - environmental targets currently covered by EU legislation - they are already covered in UK legislation

 - permits and licences issued by UK regulatory bodies

 From 1 January 2021, current legislation will be changed to: